jwharm/java-gi/docs/advanced.md

 ## Nullable/NotNull parameter annotations

-Nullability of parameters (as defined in the GObject-introspection attributes) is indicated with `@Nullable` and `@NotNull` attributes, and checked at runtime.
-The nullability annotations are imported from Jetbrains Annotations.
+Nullability of parameters (as defined in the GObject-introspection attributes) is indicated with JSpecify `@NullMarked` and `@Nullable` attributes, and checked at runtime.

 ## Arrays